 How do I schedule an appointment?

 If your doctor has sent us a referral, you will receive a phone call from our office assistant to confirm that you want to pursue therapy.
-She will then verify your insurance benefits and notify our therapist to call you.
-Your specified speech pathologist will call you to schedule your first appointment.
-Because our speech pathologists are independently contracted, our office assistant is not able to schedule your appointment.
+After verifying your insurance benefits, we will select the best therapist to fit your needs and they will call you to schedule.

 If you do not have a referral from a doctor, we may need to request a referral depending on your insurance.
 Some insurance companies will allow an initial evaluation without a referral.
 You can schedule by calling, emailing, or filling out the Contact Form below.